flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/throttle-calibration.md

     ![Reverser Toggle](../../assets/flypados3/throttle-calibration/reverser-toggle-hold.png "Reverser Toggle")

-??? note "How to Setup Reverser: Controllers With Buttons Built Into the Throttle"
+??? note "How to Set Up Reverser: Controllers With Buttons Built Into the Throttle"
     Some controllers have built in buttons that activate when the throttle is moved into the reverse position.
 With these controllers you can't use the above method as you would have to move the throttles forward to increase reverse thrust.
 But this would release the reverse button and apply normal forward thrust.

     To simulate reverse thrust with these throttle controllers you can map the reverser button(s) to the `THROTTLE 1/2 DECREASE`.
 So as long as you keep the controller levers in the reverse position the throttle will be decreased up to full reverse thrust.
 To stop reverse thrust you would move the throttle forward (button will be released) and apply a little thrust so the throttle moves to a non-reverse value again.